 Our World Book Day workshops, activities, assemblies and author visits have been specially designed to help you and your pupils celebrate World Book Day 2019 by bringing your favourite books to life.
 No-one is ever too young, too old or too cool to enjoy a journey with books and stories, so our drama and visual arts workshops have been carefully developed to promote a lifelong love of reading.

-So, whether you’re looking for a visit from the world's latest superhero (our very own Bookman or Bookgirl), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here!
+So, whether you’re looking for a visit from the world's latest superhero (our very own Bookman), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here!
 Read on to find our more about our World Book Day 2019 - School Workshops and Visits here!

 We sell out well in advance for these workshops so if you are interested please get in touch - we are already taking bookings for World Book Day 2019!